mqasimchandio/AI-Doctor-DeepSeek-R1-Fine-Tuned/README.md

 ## 📚 Dataset

-We use the [FreedomIntelligence/medical-o1-reasoning-SFT](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset (train\[0:500]) for proof‑of‑concept.
+I have used the [FreedomIntelligence/medical-o1-reasoning-SFT](https://huggingface.co/datasets/FreedomIntelligence/medical-o1-reasoning-SFT) dataset (train\[0:500]) for proof‑of‑concept.
 It contains:

 * `Question`
 * `Complex_CoT` (chain‑of‑thought rationale)